 During her time at CSU, Dr. Alexis served as a manager for the CSU Pet Hospice Program.
 As a result of her work with the Pet Hospice Program, she has always dreamed of joining our team at Home to Heaven.
 She has a strong passion for end of life care and believes that supportive client communication is the key to an animal’s quality of life.

 In her spare time, Dr. Alexis enjoys horseback riding, fishing and hiking.
 She stays close to her New York roots by also making significant time for cooking and shopping.
 Dr. Alexis lives with her boyfriend, Paul and their mini zoo which includes their two dogs, Letty and Keiko, two cats, Simba and Chubbs, two hamsters, Biscotti and Zeppole, dumerils boa, Shenron and their playful little chinchilla, Olive.

 Home to Heaven is excited to welcome Dr. Sorensen.
-She is a great addition to our team.
 Biography coming soon.